 - Lute Backed Gurdy continued................

-I have drawn up full plans for the Sinfonye and the Grand French Edition Lute Backed Hurdy Gurdy.
+I have drawn up full plans for the Sinfonye, the Grand French Edition Lute Back and Renaissance Hurdy Gurdy.

 A Renaissance Hurdy Gurdy

 I have drawn up plans for a Renaissance Henri III model.
 It is based on a trapezoidal hurdy gurdy from Paris circa 1750.
 Although the original didn't have 2 octaves on the key box.
 I have drawn them at A1 paper size (841mm x 594mm).
 There are 10 full size plan sheets to print out containg all the information needed to make one of these Renaissance hurdy gurdies.
 I have also written up construction information with photos to go with the plans

 Click on the plan below, to be transported to the Henri 111 download page

 Many years ago I saw a black & white Spencer Tracey

 Spencer’s character played a bizarre mechanical fiddle called a Hurdy

 Gurdy.
 From that point this instrument fascinated me.
 Finding one to play was